Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Abstract

 \section{Abstract}

-Anthropomorphic underactuated hands are widely employed for their versatility and structural simplicity.
-In such systems, compact sensing integration and proper interpretation aligned with underactuation are crucial for realizing practical grasp functionalities.
-This study proposes an anthropomorphic underactuated hand that achieves comprehensive situational awareness of hand--object interaction, utilizing tendon-based proprioception provided by series elastic actuators (SEAs).
-We developed a compact SEA with high accuracy and reliability that can be seamlessly integrated into sensorless fingers.
-By coupling proprioceptive sensing with potential energy-based modeling, the system estimates key grasp-related variables, including contact timing, joint angles, relative object stiffness, and finger configuration changes indicating external disturbances.
-These estimated variables enable grasp posture reconstruction, safe handling of deformable objects, and blind grasping with proprioceptive-only recognition of objects with varying geometry and stiffness.
-Finger-level experiments and hand-level demonstrations confirmed the effectiveness of the proposed approach.
-The results demonstrate that tendon-based proprioception serves as a compact and robust sensing modality for practical manipulation without reliance on vision or tactile feedback.
+Anthropomorphic underactuated hands are valued for their structural simplicity and inherent adaptability.
+However, the uncertainty arising from interdependent joint motions makes it challenging to capture various grasp states during hand--object interaction without increasing structural complexity through multiple embedded sensors.
+This motivates the need for an approach that can extract rich grasp-state information from a single sensing source while preserving the simplicity of underactuation.
+This study proposes an anthropomorphic underactuated hand that achieves comprehensive grasp state estimation, using only tendon-based proprioception provided by series elastic actuators (SEAs).
+Our approach is enabled by the design of a compact SEA with high accuracy and reliability that can be seamlessly integrated into sensorless fingers.
+By coupling accurate proprioceptive measurements with potential energy-based modeling, the system estimates multiple key grasp state variables, including contact timing, joint angles, relative object stiffness, and external disturbances.
+Finger-level experimental validations and extensive hand-level grasp functionality demonstrations confirmed the effectiveness of the proposed approach.
+These results highlight tendon-based proprioception as a compact and robust sensing modality for practical manipulation without reliance on vision or tactile feedback.